Bourneview Mill F.C.

-Bourneview Mill Football Club (formerly known as Bourneview Young Men Football Club) is an intermediate-level football club playing in the Intermediate B division of the Mid-Ulster Football League in Northern Ireland.
+Bourneview Mill Football Club, referred to as Bourneview Mill (formerly known as Bourneview Young Men Football Club) is an intermediate-level football club playing in the Intermediate B division of the Mid-Ulster Football League in Northern Ireland.
 The club is based in Portadown, County Armagh.
+They are a member of the Mid-Ulster Football Association and play in the Irish Cup.